Article

 8 Key Considerations for Tech Due Diligence

+Digital transformation is disrupting the world at lightning speed, especially with over 80% of companies intending to go toward digital acceleration.
+Digital leaders have been known to witness 1.8x earnings growth.
+Unfortunately, only 30% of digital transformation initiatives succeed despite the high inclination towards going digital.
 Large financial organizations often rely on technical mergers and acquisitions to fuel growth ambitions and digital transformation goals.
 For this, they acquire tech assets (foremost software or data) and/or tech delivery organizations to expand their inert technical capabilities.
 This includes capabilities and workforce, enabling inorganic growth in talent.

+However, where companies fall short in their post-acquisition growth expectations is proceeding with the investment transaction without examining the potential risks and challenges.
+These include thoroughly analyzing topics like fit of strategy, operating model, and culture as well as the actual value of assets for the acquiring organization.
 Even if some barriers can be overcome through a well-managed integration process, the more fundamental mistakes become costly and difficult to handle if red flags are not initially identified and dealt with.
 Therefore, undertaking a thorough Tech Due Diligence (DD) is indispensable to maximize business impact and avoid potential complications during a tech acquisition process, especially as it helps lay the foundation for a successful acquisition or post-merger integration (PMI).

 Tech DD refers to an in-depth technical analysis of a target asset (a company as a whole or a digital platform) considered for a merger or acquisition.
 It involves gathering, processing, and using data to identify risks, highlight potential red flags, and discover and assess merger prospects.
 These insights are typically contextualized from the target company’s business model, tech architecture, and capabilities.
+A Tech DD is useful for evaluating costs, operating models, and organization and value creation levers, which allow buy-side stakeholders to make informed merger or acquisition decisions.

 Why is conducting a robust Tech DD necessary?